Heinrich Eberbach: World War II

 In March 1942 he was made commander of the 4th Panzer Division, in the German lines opposite the Russian town of Sukhinichi, roughly 120 miles west of Tula.
 In late November 1942 Eberbach was appointed commander of the XLVIII Panzer Corps that had just been overrun in the initial days of Operation Uranus, near the midpoint of the Battle of Stalingrad.
 Eberbach was soon wounded and evacuated, remaining hospitalized until February.
 He then became Inspector of the Armored Troops in the Home Army, was awarded the Knight's Cross of the Iron Cross and promoted to lieutenant general.

 In November 1943, Eberbach became commander of troops around Nikopol and fought in battles around Zhitomir in the Soviet Union.
 In early 1944 Eberbach was promoted to the rank of General der Panzertruppe.
 During the Allied invasion of Normandy, he fought against the British landings along the 'Juno' and 'Sword' beaches.
 On 4 July he took command of "Panzer Group West" (later, 5th Panzer Army) after Leo Geyr von Schweppenburg was relieved (two days before).
 On 9 August, this force was divided, with 5th Panzer Army retreating with the most damaged units; the effective units were reorganized as Panzergruppe Eberbach.

 Eberbach was directed to lead this force in the counterattack through Mortain toward Avranches that was intended to cut off the Allied forces which had broken out of Normandy.
 According to Eberbach's post-war memoirs, he had no confidence in the attack.
 When General Warlimont of OKW arrived at his HQ on 1 August to "get a closer look at the situation", Eberbach told him that "the only possible solution was an immediate retreat to the Seine-Yonne line."
 However, Warlimont denied Eberbach's request to withdraw, and instead confirmed the order to attack.

 The attack failed, and most of Panzergruppe Eberbach and 7th Army was surrounded and destroyed in the Falaise Pocket.
 Eberbach escaped and was given command of the remnants of 7th Army on 21 August.
 On 31 August Eberbach was surprised in his bed and captured by British troops at Amiens.
+He was later presented to Lieutenant General Brian Horrocks.